Side Effects of Mesothelioma Radiation Therapy

 Radiotherapy uses a beam of high-energy radiation to target and kill cancer cells.
 A machine produces X-rays, gamma rays, or other types of radiation and focuses this energy in a concentrated beam aimed at the tumor.

-Traditionally, an external beam is used, which penetrates the skin and other tissue to reach the cancerous tissue.
+External beam radiation is the traditional way of delivering radiation therapy.
+An external beam penetrates the skin and other tissue to reach the cancerous tissue.
 In the process, the radiation can damage healthy tissue as much as cancerous tissue.[1]

-Another technique, called intensity-modulated radiation, uses imaging scans and computers to modulate the radiation beam to conform to the tumor’s exact shape.
-This minimizes the radiation’s effect on healthy tissue.
+- Intensity-Modulated Radiation Therapy.
+This type uses imaging scans and computers to modulate the radiation beam to conform to the tumor’s exact shape, minimizing the radiation’s effect on healthy tissue.

 Fatigue